cloudfoundry/overview-broker/README.md

 * By default, all asynchronous operations take 1 second to complete.
 To override this, set the `ASYNCHRONOUS_DELAY_IN_SECONDS` environmental variable to the number of seconds all operations should take.
+* To specify how long platforms should wait before timing out an asynchronous operation, set the `MAXIMUM_POLLING_DURATION_IN_MINS` environmental variable.
+* To specify how long Platforms should wait in between polling the `/last_operation` endpoint for service instances or bindings, set the `POLLING_INTERVAL_IN_SECONDS` environmental variable to the number of seconds a platform should wait before trying again.
 * To change the name of the service(s) exposed by the service broker, set the `SERVICE_NAME` environmental variable.